 This is the most convenient way to get from Florence to Amalfi.
 Take the high-speed train, run by both Italy's train operators Trenitalia and Italo, from Florence's train station Firenze Santa Maria Novella to Salerno (3 hours and 40 minutes).

 Once you arrive in Salerno, arrange a private transfer for the remaining distance to get to Amalfi (1 hour).
+A kimkim specialist can help arrange train tickets as well as a private transfer on your behalf.

-Because direct trains between Florence and Salerno are not particularly frequent you can choose to swap out Salerno with Naples as the destination (3 hours), but keep in mind that the private transfer would be longer and therefore pricier with the switch.
+Because direct trains between Florence and Salerno are not particularly frequent, you can choose to swap out Salerno with Naples as the destination (3 hours), but keep in mind that the private transfer would be longer and, therefore, pricier with the switch.

 By Train and Ferry